vjyrakesh/springbootdemo/README.md

 - Return a `HashMap<String,String` containing the field names and the error messages.
 - List of available constraints is defined in `javax.validation.constraints` package.
 - You can also create a custom validation by creating an annotation.

+#### AOP
+- Use AOP for cross cutting concerns e.g. execution time.
+- Create an annotation to control which methods are intercepted by the aspect.